-As of 31 December 2023, there were no tax reliefs that were not used as at the balance sheet date.
+As at December 31, 2024 and December 31, 2023, there were no tax reliefs that were not used as at the balance sheet date.

 (e) Leases

 Management assesses at the time of entering into a contract whether the contract is a lease or contains a lease.
 A contract is a lease or contains a lease if it conveys the right to control the usage of an identifiable asset for a given period in exchange for consideration.